-DRIVERS-
+DRIVERS-In Drivers,

-The spindle incorporates a positive vibrating action, which lifts the grinding stone from the seat once each revolution.
+the spindle incorporates a positive vibrating action, which lifts the grinding stone from the seat once each revolution.
 This prevents loading the stone, speeds up grinding and reduces stone wear.
-All grinding is concentric, cutting the entire circumference of the seat and insuring correct alignment.
+All grinding is concentric, cutting the entire circumference of the seat and ensuring correct alinement.

-The heavy-duty driver maintains high grinding speed with a large, complete range of seat grinding stones.

-Alldrivershave an instant-release trigger switch for safety.
-The switch, however, may be locked in the on position by depressing the switch locking buttonwhile the trigger switch is on and releasing the trigger before releasing the locking button.
+The Heavy- Duty Driver maintains high grinding speed with a large, complete range of seat grinding stones.
+All Drivers have an instant-release trigger switch for safety.
+The switch, however, may be locked in the on position by depressing the Switch Locking Button while the trigger switch is on and releasing the trigger before releasing the locking button.

-PILOTS-
+PILOTS--

-Self centering pilots provide an acCUrate, rigid axis for grinding with stones.
-Two machined tapers - at the top of the shank, to fit the top of the valve guide, and at the bottom, to expand a split sleeve in the lower end of the guide.
-The expanding feature compensates for worn guides and eliminates a large stock of oversize pilots, as self-centering pilots expand0.020to 0.030".
+GRUV-TOP Self-Centering Pilots provide an accurate. rigid axis for grinding with Stones.
+Two machined tapers-at the top of the shank, to fit the top of the valve guide, and at the bottom, to expand a split sleeve in the lower end of the guide.
+The expanding feature compensates for worn guides and eliminates a large stock of oversize pilots, as Self-Centering Pilots expand 0.020" to 0.030".

-The groove locks the retainer ball in the ball-bearing stone sleeve, holding the inner sleeve stationary and preventing friction and wear between sleeve and pilot stem.
-These pilots also fit standard stone sleeves.
+The patented GRUV-TOP feature locks the retainer ball in the Ball-Bearing Stone Sleeve, holding the inner sleeve stationary and preventing friction and wear between sleeve and pilot stem.
+These Pilots also fit Standard Stone Sleeves.

-For Ford and Lincoln engines with removable valve guides, plug type automotive pilots are available.
-These pilots fit the valve guide opening and do not expand since there is little or no wear upon surfaces in these openings.
+To select the proper size pilot refer to the booklet "VALVE STONE AND PILOT HANDBOOK" Form 1094.GRUV-TOP plug type automotive pilots are available.
+These pilots tilt the valve guide opening and do not expand since there is little or no wear upon surfaces in these openings.